Communities Mental Health & Wellbeing Funding Recipients

 • There is also an email facility for those who prefer to community by email.

-The PAMIS Well-Being Project will aim to directly improve the health and well-being of people with PMLD and their unpaid family carers.
+The PAMIS Well-Being Project will improve the health and well-being of people with PMLD and their unpaid family carers through free, targeted activities.

 The 5 men at Quarriers Mearns Service would like to expand their recreational space by developing an outdoor area where they can practice health and wellbeing activities, such as gardening and benefit form a sensory garden.
 Quarriers is in a unique position in that the building and land are owned by Quarriers meaning that the grounds offer scope for development.